reneleogp/personal-website-v2/content/jobs/DUC APP/index.md

 url: 'https://www.ducapp.com/'
 ---

-- Collaborated with a team of two engineers to redesign the company’s REST API using JavaScript and Node.js, resulting in a 75% increase in third-party company usage
+- Increased by 75% external API usage by redesigning the company’s REST API with JavaScript and Node.js.
-- Authored the company’s API documentation using Postman and Slate, enhancing communication with partners
+- Authored the company’s API documentation using Postman and Slate, enhancing communication with partners.